adrienchaton/neural_granular_synthesis/index.md

 ## Structured waveform generation from the recurrent embedding

+By using this two-level audio modeling, we can generate structured audio events such as musical notes or drum hits.
+In the first place, the top level embedding is sampled, a latent paths is recurrently decoded.
+This series is fed to the bottom filtering noise decoder which outputs the corresponding waveform.

+&nbsp;

 <p align="center"> <img src="figures/vae double ola.png"> </p>

 &nbsp;

 ## Morphing of sound samples

+By performing interpolations in the top level embedding, we can transition in between features at the scale of structured audio events.
+For instance, generating successive latent grain paths that correspond to evolving drum enveloppes, from snapped to more sustained/resonating.

+&nbsp;

 <p align="center"> <img src="figures/embed_interp.png"> </p>